 Wildlife Youth Education

-As America becomes less rural, children grow up with fewer chances to experience the wonder of the natural world.
+As America becomes less rural, children grow up with fewer chances to experience the wonders of the natural world.
 The MSU Extension Service offers a variety of experiences, workshops, camps, 4-H projects, and curricula designed to introduce young people to wildlife, conservation, environmental science, outdoor recreation, and scientific inquiry.

 STARKVILLE, Miss. -- The conclusion of the school year does not mean learning must end, too.